Reducing Unwanted Calls and Mail

 Some companies that you do business with sell or trade your name and address unless you specifically request that your information be kept private.
 In some cases, when you order from a catalog or apply for a credit card, there will be a small box for you to check if you wish to "opt out" of its mailing distribution list.
 If you want to protect your privacy, you may tell companies you do business with not to sell your personal information.

-The Data & Marketing Association, Inc. (“DMA”) is a trade association of companies that send solicitations to the public.
-If you wish to “opt out” of DMA mailing lists, you may send a letter with your complete name (including variations), mailing address, and telephone number, along with a check or money order made out to DMA in the amount of $1 for each name to:
+The Data & Marketing Association, Inc. (DMA) is a trade association of companies that send solicitations to the public.
+If you wish to "opt out" of DMA mailing lists, you may send a letter with your complete name (including variations), mailing address, and signature, along with a check or money order made out to DMA in the amount of $3 to:

 Your name should be removed from DMA member lists for three years.
 (It may take up to three months for you to see a decrease in the amount of mail you receive.)
 Remember, this does not eliminate all unwanted mail.
 You will continue to receive mail from companies and organizations that do not belong to the DMA.